 The Nomination and Remuneration Committee is an advisory body within the Board of Directors and will assist and advise it in accordance with Article 7:100 of the Belgian Code for Companies and Associations.
-It makes proposals to the Board of Directors on the composition and evaluation of the Board of Directors and its interaction with the College of daily management, the remuneration policy, the individual remuneration of the directors and the members of the College of daily management, including variable remuneration and long-term performance bonuses, whether or not linked to shares, in the form of share options or other financial instruments, and severance payments, and, where applicable, the resulting proposals to be submitted by the Board of Directors to the shareholders.
+It makes proposals to the Board of Directors on the composition and evaluation of the Board of Directors and its interaction with the Executive Committee, the remuneration policy, the individual remuneration of the directors and the members of the Executive Committee, including variable remuneration and long-term performance bonuses, whether or not linked to shares, in the form of share options or other financial instruments, and severance payments, and, where applicable, the resulting proposals to be submitted by the Board of Directors to the shareholders.